 BEDH - PUBLIC PARTICIPATION AT BOARD MEETINGS

 Regular, special and emergency meetings of the Board are open to the public.
 The Board wishes to provide opportunities for citizens to express their interests, concerns and suggestions related to matters under consideration by the Board.
-The public is cordially invited to attend and participate in these meetings as set forth in this policy so that they may become acquainted with the operations and programs of the schools.
+The public is encouraged to attend and participate in these meetings as set forth in this policy so that they may become acquainted with the operations and programs of the schools.
 The Board also recognizes the value of public comments on school and educational matters.
 The Board has established procedures to permit fair and orderly expression of public comments at Board meetings while allowing the Board to conduct its business efficiently,

 In order that the Board may fairly and adequately discharge its overall responsibilities, citizens or groups wishing to address the Board on a topic not otherwise on the agenda must submit a request in writing to the Superintendent at least one full week in advance of the scheduled meeting.
 The Superintendent and/or Board Chair may add the item to the agenda at their discretion.

-As the elected representative body of the school unit, the Board conducts meetings to carry out the official business of the Board related to Board policies, programs and operations.
+As the elected representative body of the school department, the primary purpose of School Board meetings is to carry out the official business of the Board related to Board policies, programs and operations.
 These meetings are not public forums, but are meetings at which the Board does its business in public.
 An agenda is prepared and published in advance of each meeting in accordance with Board policy.
-Anyone desiring additional information about any item on the agenda should direct inquiries to the Superintendent’s Office.
+Anyone desiring additional information about any item on the agenda should direct inquiries to the Superintendent's Office.

 The Board Chairperson and the Superintendent will develop procedures for remote public participation when remote participation is offered.

 - 20-A M.R.S.A.
 Section 6101

 - BED - Remote Participation in School Board